Universal-Team/db/docs/_ds/nintellivision.md

 systems:
 - DS
 title: Nintellivision
-update_notes: '<p dir="auto">V5.6 : 06-Oct-2024 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V5.7 : 12-Oct-2024 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Massive overhaul to the way overlays are found and loaded.
-No longer do you
+  <li>Fix to allow JLP games to execute out of 16-bit RAM.
+Fixes Defender of the Crown.</li>

-  need to have the overlays named the same as the game ROM file - the emulator should find the matching overlay 99% of the time (and yes, you can still force the issue by naming the .ovl the same as the base game .int/.bin/.rom file)</li>
+  <li>Fix ECS keyboard emulation to properly read back either port if configured for

-  <li>If the system BIOS files are not found by name, a quick search is done by CRC32
+  output (was causing FWDiagnostics to fail).</li>

-  to see if the emulator can load it.</li>
+  <li>Improved UI display of ''JLP FLASH'' so it shows a bit longer (but doesn''t

-  <li>These improvements should go a long way to helping people get their Nintellivision
+  interfere with emulation speed)</li>

-  system running quickly and with less fuss.</li>
+  <li>Numerous new overlays added and updated some older ones.</li>

   </ul>'
-updated: '2024-10-06T12:44:11Z'
+updated: '2024-10-12T10:52:09Z'
-version: '5.6'
+version: '5.7'
-version_title: Version 5.6
+version_title: Version 5.7
 ---